Medical

 4. Manasik Soundarya (मानसिक सौंदर्य) (Community Mental Health Program):

-The community Mental Health Programme is devoted to the evaluation and improvement of public mental health of poor people affected by mental disorders, emotional disturbances and/or addictions.
-The patients from Patewar, Kalwari, Naugawan, Hinauta, Majhawan, Manikpur, Ramnagar, Gaura, Jalalpur and Deepnagar and other villages are receiving 3 tiered comprehensive psychiatric and neurological treatment for (i) Common Mental Disorders like Depression, Anxiety, Obsessive Compulsive Disorder (OCD) (ii) Severe Mental Disorders including Psychosis, Bipolar Disorder, Schizophrenia and Major Depression and (iii) Epilepsy.
-During 2022-23 we offered treatments to 6738 mental health and neurological patients among which 2360 OBC, 2897 SC and 516 ST patients were served.
+The community Mental Health Programme is devoted to the evaluation and improvement of public mental health of poor people affected by mental disorders, emotional disturbances, and/or addictions.
+The patients from Patewar, Kalwari, Naugawan, Hinauta, Majhawan, Manikpur, Ramnagar, Gaura, Kanaksarai and Deepnagar of U.P. and Bakhpur of Uttarakhand are receiving 3 tiered comprehensive psychiatric and neurological treatment for (i) Common Mental Disorders like Depression, Anxiety, Obsessive Compulsive Disorder (OCD) (ii) Severe Mental Disorders including Psychosis, Bipolar Disorder, Schizophrenia and Major Depression and (iii) Epilepsy.
+During 2023-24, we offered treatments to 7443 mental health and neurological patients among which 2511 OBC, 3118 SC and 531 ST patients were served.
 A tabular representation is added for better understanding:

 Common Mental Disorders (CMD): Visit-wise